 Our a3 score for Funding Structure reflects Spar Nord's relatively solid funding profile.
-Spar Nord's customer deposits (excluding deposits from pooled plans and repo transactions) accounted for the bulk of total assets (58%) as of end - September 2020.
-Furthermore, the bank's reliance on confidence-sensitive market funding was low at 8% of tangible banking assets as of the same date, increasing from 5% as of end-2018 following the bank's senior non-preferred debt issuances in 2019.
+Spar Nord's customer deposits (excluding deposits from pooled plans and repo transactions) accounted for the bulk of total assets (58%) as of March 2021.
+Furthermore, the bank's reliance on confidence - sensitive market funding remained low at 9% of tangible banking assets as of the same date, increasing from 5% as of end-2018 following the bank's senior non-preferred debt issuances in 2019.

 We expect the bank's market funding to increase moderately as the bank issues eligible debt to meet its minimum own funds and eligible liabilities (MREL) requirements.
+The bank indicated that the total need for MREL eligible debt is around DKK6 billion, with the outstanding amount as of March 2021 at DKK 2.7billion, with further amounts issued in Q2 2021 (including around DKK1.8 billion in May, and DKK0.4 billion in June).